codemachin/Chit-Chat/README.md

 	1) Unzip the file
 	2) Open terminal and change its location the where you unzipped the file
 	3) run command npm install
 	4) After all dependencies are installed.
-Run command node app.js in your terminal.
+Run command : node app.js, in your terminal
 	5) let the server start
 ```